-Table No. 28 details the classification of vulnerability to flooding of different types of development.
-It should be noted that uses not listed in the table will be considered on their own merits, and the advice of the Council in this regard should be sought at pre-planning stage.
+Table No. 29 details the classification of vulnerability to flooding of different types of development.
+It should be noted that uses not listed in the table will be considered on their own merits, and the advice of the Council in this regard should be sought at preplanning stage.

-Table No. 28 Classification of vulnerability of different types ofdevelopment
+Table No. 29 Classification of vulnerability of different types of development

-Vulnerability Class Land uses and types of development which include: Highly vulnerable development (including essential Garda, ambulance and fire stations and command centres required to be operational during flooding Hospitals; Schools Emergency access and egross points infrastructure) Emergency access and egress points Dwelling houses, student halls of residence and hostels Residential Institutions such as residential care homes, children's homes and social services homes Caravans and mobile home parks Dwelling houses designed, constructed or adapted for the elderly or, other people with impaired mobility Essential infrastructure, such as primary transport and utilities distribution, including electricity generating power stations and sub-stations, water and sewage treatment, and potential significant sources of pollution (SEVESO sites, IPPC sites, etc) in the event of flooding Less Vulnerable Development Buildings used for: retail, leisure, warehousing, commercial, industrial and non-residential institutions Land and buildings used for holiday or short-let caravans and camping subject to specific warning and evacuation plans Land and buildings used for agriculture and forestry Waste treatment (except landfill and hazardous waste) Mineral working and processing Local transport infrastructure
+Vulnerability Class Land uses and types of development which include: Highly vulnerable development (including Garda, ambulance and fire stations and command centres required to be operational during flooding essential infrastructure) Hospitals; Schools Emergency access and egress points Dwelling houses, student halls of residence and hostels Residential Institutions such as residential care homes, children's homes and social services homes Caravans and mobile home parks Dwelling houses designed, constructed or adapted for the elderly or, other people with impaired mobility Essential infrastructure, such as primary transport and utilities distribution, including electricity generating power stations and sub-stations, water and sewage treatment, and potential significant sources of pollution (SEVESO sites, IPPC sites, etc) in the event of flooding Less Vulnerable Development Buildings used for: retail, leisure, warehousing, commercial, industrial and non-residential institutions Land and buildings used for holiday or short-let caravans and camping subject to specific warning and evacuation plans Land and buildings used for agriculture and forestry Waste treatment (except landfill and hazardous waste) Mineral working and processing Local transport infrastructure

-Vulnerability Class Land uses and types of development which include: Water-compatible Flood control infrastructure development Docks, marinas and wharves, navigation facilities Ship building, repairing and dismantling, dockside fish processing and refrigeration and compatible activities requiring a waterside location Water-based recreation and tourism (excluding sleeping accommodation) Lifeguard and coastguard stations Amenity open space, outdoor sports and recreation and essential facilities such as changing rooms Essential ancillary sleeping or residential accommodation for staff required by uses in this category(subject to specific warning and evacuation plan) Uses not listed in this table should be considered on their own merits
+Land uses and types of development which include: Flood control infrastructure Docks, marinas and wharves, navigation facilities Ship building, repairing and dismantling, dockside fish processing and refrigeration and compatible activities requiring a waterside location Water-based recreation and tourism (excluding sleeping accommodation) Lifeguard and coastguard stations Amenity open space, outdoor sports and recreation and essential facilities such as changing rooms Essential ancillary sleeping or residential accommodation for staff required by uses in this category (subject to specific warning and evacuation plan)